nodejs/bluesky/automation.md

 ### Threads

-To send several messages replying to one another, you can separate each tweet using a Markdown separator (a new paragraph consisting of only three dashes or more) inside the `richText` or `richTextFile`:
+To send several messages replying to one another, you can separate each tweet using a Markdown thematic break (e.g. a new paragraph consisting of only three dashes) inside the `richText` or `richTextFile`:

 ```markdown
 Here is the first tweet.